Azure/arc_jumpstart_docs/docs/azure_jumpstart_ag/contoso_hypermarket/troubleshooting/_index.md

     ![Screenshot showing az vm list-usage](./img/az_vm_list_usage.png)

-- Target Azure region does not support all required Azure services - ensure you are running Agora in one of the supported regions listed in the [deployment guide](../deployment/).
+- Target Azure region doesn't support all required Azure services - ensure you are running Agora in one of the supported regions listed in the [deployment guide](../deployment/).

 - Not enough Microsoft Entra ID quota to create additional service principals.
 You may receive a message stating "The directory object quota limit for the Principal has been exceeded.
 Please ask your administrator to increase the quota limit or delete objects to reduce the used quota."
   - If this occurs, you must delete some of your unused service principals and try the deployment again.